Cocoa Works, York

 Clarion Housing Group

-Historically the site has been linked to the manufacture of confectionery and cocoa since the 1890s with the site frequently expanding and developing until the present day.
-The factory opened in 1892, but the Almond buildings were only constructed in 1910, while the cream block was built in 1936 and further extended to the north in 1938 in an art deco style.
-The buildings were designed by Rowntree’s factory architects, W.H.
+The site has been linked to the manufacture of confectionery and cocoa since the 1890s and is located on a key arterial route into the city.
+The factory was opened in 1892 and was subsequently expanded and developed over the intervening century.
+Buildings were designed by Rowntree’s factory architects, W.H.
 Brown and W.J.
-Swain. and built by the Rowntree’s building department using an innovative form of reinforced concrete to create the structure.
-The site is partially located within the Nestle / Rowntree conservation boundary and is of historic importance to the area.
-The buildings have sat empty since 2008 when they were no longer suitable for modern production.
+Swain, and built by the Rowntree’s building department using an innovative form of reinforced concrete to create the structure.
+Cocoa Works is the transformation of two of the key significant buildings within the Nestle / Rowntree Factory Conservation Area: the Almond Building which was constructed in 1910 and the Cream Block which was built in 1936 and further extended to the north in 1938 in an art deco style.
+Both buildings have sat empty since 2008 when they were no longer suitable for modern production.

-Whilst the 6th floor roof extension is a contemporary addition; the layout is carefully considered and responds to the existing structure of the building below, resulting in a well measured contemporary response to the historic building.
-The use of light bronze aluminium panels to the 6th floor and new openings to the west elevation further enriches the building without been pastiche.
+A new single storey roof extension crowns the building which will house penthouse-style apartments.
+Whilst this sixth-floor roof extension is a modern addition, the layout is carefully considered and responds to the existing structure below it, resulting in a sympathetic yet contemporary response to the historic building.
+The use of light bronze aluminium panels enriches the building without been pastiche.